Wheest/desk-cheese/README.md

 > If everything was in Python it would probably be more portable

-Yeah, but I asked GPT-4 to generate a couple of _a couple of GIF generation functions using `Pillow` and `imageio` and they were just hung. imagemagick does the job for me.
+Yeah, but I asked GPT-4 to generate a couple of GIF generation functions using `Pillow` and `imageio` and they just hung. imagemagick does the job for me.